 Imprint

-A symbolic narrative game about memory, identity, and the longing to belong.
-Wander through liminal spaces where interaction uncovers echoes of forgotten moments and traces of those who came before.
-As the journey shifts between isolation and connection, you're invited to reflect on what defines us – and to shape your own meaning.
+A game about memory, individual and collective identities, and the longing to belong.
+Wandering through liminal spaces, players may uncover echoes of forgotten moments and traces of those who came before.
+With each step between isolation and connection, they're invited to reflect on what defines or bounds us - and to shape their own meaning along the way.

-Imprint was created for my master's thesis at The Royal Danish Academy.
-The game currently features two playable scenes, with a planned scope of four and the intention of creating a looping narrative structure.
+Imprint was created for my master’s thesis at The Royal Danish Academy.
+It is a work in progress - currently featuring two playable scenes, with a planned scope of four and the intention of creating a looping narrative structure.

 Concept ∙ Development ∙ Art Direction ∙ Level Design ∙ 3D Modelling ∙ Tech Art ∙ Audio Design